Also called a complete blood count, it is one of the most common blood lab studies.

 - For the preventive control of the individual and frequently monitor the state of general health.
 The doctor can request a blood picture to perform a routine medical examination, also as part of a preventive health check.

 - For the differential diagnosis of a disease.
-The doctor may suggest a complete blood count if the patient is experiencing weakness, fatigue, fever, swelling, bruising or the presence of some type of bleeding.
+The doctor may suggest a complete blood count if the patient is experiencing weakness, fatigue, fever, swelling, bruising, or the presence of some bleeding.

 - A blood picture will show values that can help diagnose the pathology that gives rise to the signs and symptoms that the patient presents.
-If the doctor suspects the existence of an infection, however slight, with the help of the data presented in the blood picture, you can perform an analysis to confirm that diagnosis.
+If the doctor suspects an infection, however slight, with the help of the data shown in the blood picture, you can perform an analysis to confirm that diagnosis.

-- For the control or monitoring of a disease.
-The doctor can perform a complete blood count to monitor the disease and treatment progress.
+- For the control or monitoring of disease.
+The doctor can perform a complete blood count to monitor the condition and treatment progress.

 In general, some medications can affect the blood cell count, so it must be taken into account that the treatments administered can cause changes in the blood cells at the time of analysis.

-A complete blood count does not represent the analysis of a definitive diagnosis, some results may exceed the normal values without it being necessary to follow up.
+A complete blood count does not represent the analysis of a definitive diagnosis; some results may exceed the average values without it being necessary to follow up.

-It is necessary for the doctor to examine the results of the complete blood picture, together with the results of other types of blood tests and complementary studies.
+The doctor must examine the results of the complete blood picture and other types of blood tests and complementary studies.

-Thus in cases of slight variations in a healthy person, may not be a cause for alarm, but in the case of a patient with oncological treatment , results slightly lower or higher than normal values may indicate the requirement of a modification of the scheme of treatment.
+Thus in cases of slight variations in a healthy person, it may not be a cause for alarm.
+Still, in the case of a patient with oncological treatment, results slightly lower or higher than average values may indicate the requirement of a modification of the scheme of treatment.

-Variations such as the increase or an abnormal reduction in the values, which are evidenced through the complete blood count.
+Variations such as the increase or an abnormal reduction in the values are evidenced through the complete blood count.

-It could give indications of the existence of an undiagnosed disease, which should be evaluated in greater depth through other diagnostic mechanisms.
+It could give indications of an undiagnosed disease, which should be evaluated in greater depth through other diagnostic mechanisms.

-In cases of results with a large variation with respect to normal values, the doctor should refer the patient to a specialist in blood disorders, a hematologist.
+In results with a significant variation concerning average values, the doctor should refer the patient to a specialist in blood disorders, a hematologist.

 So when results are observed as high values in a white blood cell count, this can mean the presence of an infection in some part of the body.

-It may also indicate the presence of a neoplasm underlying malignancy.
+It may also indicate the presence of an underlying neoplasm malignancy.

-A count with low levels of leukocytes or leukopenia may indicate the presence of a problem in the bone marrow or may be related to the administration of some type of medication, such as chemotherapy.
+A count with low levels of leukocytes or leukopenia may indicate a problem in the bone marrow or may be related to the administration of some medication, such as chemotherapy.

-Counts of red blood cells, of hemoglobin and of hematocrit, are intimately related because each of them measures a different aspect of red blood cells.
+Counts of red blood cells, hemoglobin, and hematocrit are intimately related because they measure different aspects of red blood cells.

-A low level of red blood cell count or low levels of hemoglobin may suggest anemia, may also indicate diseases of the bone marrow or low levels of oxygen in the blood.
+A low level of red blood cell count or low hemoglobin levels may suggest anemia, may also indicate diseases of the bone marrow, or low levels of oxygen in the blood.

-A higher than normal red blood cell count, hemoglobin, or hematocrit may suggest heart disease.
+A higher than average red blood cell count, hemoglobin, or hematocrit may suggest heart disease.

 When there is a low level of platelet count, these results may be due to prolonged bleeding or a condition in the production of platelets in the bone marrow.